Kharune/ansible_docker_install/README.md

 Inventory Configuration (hosts.yml)

     lab:
       vars:
         ansible_python_interpreter: auto_silent
       hosts:
         192.168.253.130:22450  # Change this based on your environment
     preprod:
       children:
         lab:

 Playbook Configuration (PB_deploy_docker.yml)

     ---
     - name: Install Docker on Debian
       hosts: preprod  # Change this based on your target group
       remote_user: control  # Change this based on your user
       become: true
       roles:
         - docker_install

 Ansible Configuration (ansible.cfg)

 Ensure your Ansible configuration is set correctly:

 [defaults]
     inventory=/home/control/hosts.yml  # Change to your inventory file transport=paramiko  # Change if you don't use paramiko

 3️⃣ Run the Playbook

 Run the playbook:

-ansible-playbook -i hosts.yml PB_deploy_docker.yml -K
+    ansible-playbook PB_deploy_docker.yml

 💡 Tip: Use -K to prompt for the sudo password when running as a non-root user.